benconsult/store_api/starter/README.md

 Edit the .env to create a db name ?STORE_API i atlas

 # Basic find
+Using static
 find to search- mongoosejs
 go to controller , import model product use with static method first to find({}) all products Test with postman

+# Query param
+using dynamic way- search
+? to our route , i.e /products?name=john. postman params can alos be used
+with check botton and send with postman log the output req query in the controller method console.log(req.query) to test on the console
+Then pass req.query in the find()
+Postman - {{URL}}/products?featured=true